Skip to content

 Enabling a Maintenance Fee for your project can be done in five simple steps.
 For projects hosted on GitHub, the easiest way to get started is to use GitHub Sponsors for your Maintenance Fee.

 Change is hard.
-Make sure to communicate the introduction of the Maintenance Fee to your community broadly before enforcing it.
+Make sure to communicate the introduction of the Maintenance Fee to your community early and broadly before enforcing it.
+Consider providing 3-6 months of lead time to address feedback.

 Here’s some text to use as starter content for your announcement: